Nabas, Aklan: Economy

 One of the most imposing presence in Nabas is PetroWind Energy Inc. 36-megawatt wind farm in Brgy Pawa.
 An array of gigantic wind turbines lined-up along a mountain ridge aimed to spur tourism and add livelihood in the area is the biggest single venture in the province of Aklan.

 The town serves as a satellite area for the expansion of tourism from the traditional town of Malay to expand and stretch developments to Nabas.
-Construction project in Brgy.
-Union is a hotel owned by Marriott and San Miguel Corporation.
-This facility will surely be a gamechanger that can catapult the economic growth of Nabas and become the next big thing in Panay Island.

-Aside from Marriott, more developments are expected in the municipality with the new arrival terminal building of Boracay Airport in Brgy Union and Cruise Port terminal project in Brgy Unidos.

-With all of these investments in Nabas, it is not impossible that in the near future, the town will transform from a mere fourth class municipality into a bustling and modern city in the Province of Aklan.

-Culture
+Culture and Festivals

+Nabas is predominantly Roman Catholic.
+Various religious festivity is being celebrated throughout the year in different villages and in the town as a whole.

-The Nabas Bariw Festival is celebrated to commemorate the feast day of Saint Isidore the Farmer, the town's patron saint.
+The Nabas Bariw Festival is celebrated to commemorate the feast day of Saint Isidore the Farmer, which is chosen as the town's patron saint for the town being originally agricultural.
 It is celebrated annually from May 12 to 15.
 This celebration showcases the town's hat, mat and other bariw products as well as the town's unique tourism sites and natural attractions.
 During this affair, various skills in mat, hat and bag making and designing are demonstrated.
 Among the events is a contest to produce the biggest hat and mat contest.
 The festival is highlighted by continuous street dancing by folks from the town's 20 barangays dressed in colorful bariw costumes accompanied by indigenous bamboo instruments.

-The festival is intended to promote the town's cottage industry, which is a thriving livelihood activity in Nabas.
-It also promotes the town's well preserved cold spring resorts, lagoons, long winding coastline, rivers, and low elevation intact forest, home to various endemic flora and fauna.
+The Nabas Municipal and Religious Fiesta is celebrated annually to commemorate the feast of Nuestra Señora de Salvacion every September 24.
+The feast honors the Patron Saint of Our Lady Of Salvation after the town is spared from the Japanese fatal ruthlessness during the World War II.

+The Ati-Atihan Festival is also celebrated in Nagustan every February.

+The San Juan Fiesta is celebrated along the coastal communities every June 24.
+Beach side tent parties are being held by families joining the event.
+Boat racing, swimming, and fluvial parades are among the highlights of the fair.

+The Pailaw sa Nabas is a music and light festival held every last quarter of November or 1st quarter of December to mark the start of yuletide season in the town.
+The opening of lights, musical performances, live bands, and firework display are the highlights of the event.